ds-102/fa21/about.md

 This course develops the probabilistic foundations of inference in data science.
 It builds a comprehensive view of the decision-making and modeling life cycle in data science, including its human, social, and ethical implications.
 Topics include: frequentist and Bayesian decision-making, permutation testing, false discovery rate, probabilistic interpretations of models, Bayesian hierarchical models, basics of experimental design, confidence intervals, causal inference, robustness, Thompson sampling, optimal control, Q-learning, differential privacy, fairness in classification, recommendation systems and an introduction to machine learning tools including decision trees, neural networks and ensemble methods.

-This class is listed as [STAT 102](https://classes.berkeley.edu/content/2021-spring-stat-c102-001-lec-001).
+This class is listed as [Data 102](https://classes.berkeley.edu/content/2021-fall-data-c102-001-lec-001).

 ## Announcements

-All course announcements will be made on Piazza.
+All course announcements will be made on Ed.

-## Meeting Times
+## Important Information

-The course structure this semester is different from previous semesters as we adapt to remote learning.
-For changes to grading, see the grading tab.

-**Lecture:** Each lecture will be released as a playlist of short, 3-15 minute videos totalling about an hour (total length will vary from lecture to lecture), linked to from the main course page.
-We ask that you view each lecture’s video before the corresponding discussion session.
-We’ll have Piazza threads for each lecture where you can ask questions.

-**Discussion session:**

-* **When:** Tuesdays and Thursdays from 10:10 AM to 11:00 AM, OR alternate time slot (to be announced)
-* **Where:** Remote instruction over Zoom.
-See Piazza posts for corresponding Zoom links.
-* **What:** Discussion of the corresponding lecture’s contents (see main page for schedule).
-Discussion sessions will help you bridge the big ideas in lecture videos with the problem-solving skills you’ll need for the homework.
-  * Every lecture will come with a short worksheet that is due before the start of the discussion session (10:10 am Tuesdays and Thursdays).
-We’d like you to attempt each problem and either provide your solution, or a short explanation of where you got stuck.
-You can either fill in your answers in the provided notebook or on paper, and upload your responses to the corresponding Gradescope assignment.
+**Lecture:** Tuesdays and Thursdays from 2:00 PM to 3:30 PM remote on Zoom.
+See [Ed posts] for the zoom link

+**Discussion session:** Wednesdays in-person (virtual sessions might be held).
+See [Ed posts] for more information on this.

   * Attendance is highly encouraged but not mandatory.
-These sessions will be recorded and released the following day.
-An alternate discussion time slot will be arranged for students with conflicts or time zone issues with the default time.
+An alternate discussion time slot will be arranged for students with conflicts or time zone issues with the default time if there is a popular demand.

-**Lab:** There will be no lab meetings: we ask that you complete lab assignments on your own time and use office hours to get help from course staff.
+**Lab:** Mondays in-person.
+You can complete lab assignments on your own time but you highly encouraged to attend lab sessions to work with your classmates and get help from the staff.

 <!-- **If you are requesting an extension for a HW or lab assignment (due to either DSP accommodations or other extenuating circumstances), please email any of the GSIs prior to the original deadline date.** Please avoid emailing the professors. -->

 ## Office Hours Schedules

-Please see [Piazza posts](https://piazza.com/class/kjv4lczgzgq1hc?cid=33) for corresponding Zoom links.
+Please see [Ed posts](tbd) for corresponding Zoom links.

 <iframe src="https://calendar.google.com/calendar/embed?height=600&amp;wkst=1&amp;bgcolor=%234285F4&amp;ctz=America%2FLos_Angeles&amp;src=Y19tanUwNDRqN2huZjVvMjBoZGoxNzZranI4c0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t&amp;color=%233F51B5&amp;mode=WEEK&amp;showTitle=0&amp;showPrint=0&amp;showTabs=0" style="border:solid 1px #777" width="800" height="600" frameborder="0" scrolling="no"></iframe>
 <!-- <iframe src="https://calendar.google.com/calendar/embed?src=c_i6vcnkqpt1pl5rfp8dsqle1kus%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe> -->